SandSnip3r/HyperbotDoc/_posts/2024-03-17-alchemy-elixirs.md

 [![optlevel]({{ site.baseurl }}/assets/images/optlevel.png)]({{ site.baseurl }}/assets/images/optlevel.png)

 _This image shows a weapon which is +7.
-The physical attack power and magical attack power are the only stats which benefit from a higher +._
+The physical attack power and magical attack power are the only stats which benefit from a higher plus._

 In order to increase the plus of an item, there are a few alchemy materials that we need.
 The primary material is called an _Intensifying Elixir_.
 There are separate elixirs for each class of item, weapon elixirs, protector elixirs, accessory elixirs, and shield elixirs.
 When using an elixir to enhance an item, there is a chance of success or failure.
 If you are successful, the equipment’s enhancement level will increase by 1.
 If you are unsuccessful, the equipment’s enhancement level will drop to 0.
 Whether you succeed or fail, the elixir will be consumed.